 David is the author, co-author or editor of 30 books, and more than 220 articles and book chapters.
 His work has been translated into 15 languages.
 His key publications include Children Talking Television (1993), After the Death of Childhood (2000), Media Education: Literacy, Learning and Modern Culture (2003), Beyond Technology: Children’s Learning in the Age of Digital Culture (2007) and The Material Child: Growing Up in Consumer Culture (2011).
 His most recent academic books are The Civic Web: Young People, the Internet and Civic Participation (2013) and Youth Cultures in the Age of Global Media (2014).
 He has also written novels, including On the Cusp (2015), a comic tale about ‘regeneration’ in contemporary London.

-David has been a Visiting Professor at universities in the United States, Norway, Australia, Italy, Hong Kong and South Africa, and has taught and addressed conferences in more than 35 countries around the world.
+David has been a Visiting Professor at several universities in the UK, the United States, Norway, Australia, Italy, Hong Kong and South Africa, and has taught and addressed conferences in more than 35 countries around the world.
 His work has been disseminated in a wide range of print and broadcast media, nationally and internationally.
 He is a nominated Fellow of the Academy of Social Sciences, and an elected Fellow of the British Academy.